MP3FileSenderAndroidTV/Bitcord/README.md

-# Droidcord
+# Bitcord
 A Discord client for old Android <4.x devices.
 Uses proxy servers for the [HTTP](https://github.com/gtrxAC/discord-j2me/blob/main/proxy) and [gateway](https://github.com/gtrxAC/discord-j2me-server) connection.
 Currently work-in-progress.

 ## How to build

+# PC Method
 1. Install Android Studio.
-I use Android Studio 1.0 though newer versions should work fine.
+Android Studio 1.0 should work though newer versions should work fine.
-2. Clone the repository
+2. Fork the repository on GitHub.
+3. Compile the APK.
+4. Install on Device.

+# Non PC method (Cloud IDE):
+1. Fork the repository on GitHub.
+2. Import the repo on Gitpod or Replit.
-3. Run the project.
+3. Compile the APK.
+4. Install the Device.

 ## Status
 ### Working